 Is there anything else you would like to add?

 I like having a diverse and inclusive culture and am passionate to promote it.
-Diversity and inclusion can happen at any level within any organisation or team, I hope people will truly embrace its spirit instead of just doing it because it’s one of the corporate values.Posted about 2 years ago
+Diversity and inclusion can happen at any level within any organisation or team, I hope people will truly embrace its spirit instead of just doing it because it’s one of the corporate values.Posted over 3 years ago